Please click on a question below to see the answer.

 Q: I have never been diagnosed with an eating disorder, however, I have an unhealthy relationship with food.
 Is Sheena’s Place right for me?

 A: You have already taken a very important step in recognizing that you have an unhealthy relationship with food.
 Many eating disorders go undiagnosed, and many people identify with several different types of eating disorder behaviours.
-Click here for definitions, signs and symptoms.
+Click here for more information.
 Here at Sheena’s Place, we are based on self-referral.
 This means that you are not required to get a doctor’s letter to attend a group.
 Please refer to the middle section of our homepage to view a current program calendar.
-Many people start by taking a support group to see what a group setting is like.
+Many people start by participating a support group to see what a group setting is like.
 This will give you a chance to hear what other people are going through and to share your experience.

 Still not sure?
-Give us a call and book an information interview.
-This is a chance for you to meet one on one with a volunteer who can show you around Sheena’s Place, go through our program calendar, and see if any of our groups are right for you.
+Give us a call and book an information session.
+This is a chance for you to meet one on one with a volunteer or staff member who can show you around Sheena’s Place, go through our program calendar, and see if any of our groups are right for you.

 Q: My adult family member/friend/co-worker has an eating disorder, but is refusing to get help.
 What can I do?